-The magazine may be inserted with the bolt carrier either closed or open (see OPERATION OF BOLT CATCH Page 10).
-More force will be required to insert the magazine with the bolt in the closed position in order to overcome the bolt carrier group.
+The magazine may be inserted with the bolt carrier either closed or open (see OPERATION OF BOLT CATCH Page 8).
+More force will be required to insert the magazine with the bolt in the closed position to overcome the bolt carrier group (See Figure 7).